-I’m not sure of the precise trigger, but every so often I have a lucky series of astral experiences over the course of a few mornings.
-Often these come about when I have been reasonably diligent with awareness and self-observation in daily life, such that my dreams are more clear and I can more easily remember them.
+I’m not sure of the precise cause, but every so often I have a lucky series of astral experiences over the course of a few mornings.
+Often these come about when I have been reasonably diligent with awareness and self-observation, such that my dreams are more clear and I can more easily remember them.

-I want to share a recent couple of experiences that, although very simple, have been most uplifting.
+I want to share a recent couple of experiences that, although very simple, have been uplifting.

 One morning I was coming out of a deep sleep.
 As I lay in bed, I felt a cool breeze blowing through my hair.
 It never touched my face, but I could hear it whistle (it was moving pretty fast).

 It felt very nice like a cool autumn breeze or like the air on your skin when you’re going downhill on a bike.